 Kate Bush’s stunning isolated vocals for ‘This Woman’s Work’

 In reality, Kate Bush is about as far away from being commercial as you can get.
-Given her legacy, there is uncompromising greatness to her creativity, one that has seduced millions of fans and led to her achieve a level of success that even she didn’t dream of.
-The 1989 track ‘This Woman’s Work‘ remains one of the greatest examples of how Bush’s songwriting has the ability to tell a heart-wrenching story, one which few could ever pull-off.
-What sets the singer apart from her contemporaries is her immaculate voice and there are few more captivating songs than this one show.
+Given her legacy, there is an uncompromising greatness to her creativity, one that has seduced millions of fans and led to her achieve a level of success that even she didn’t dream of.
+The 1989 track ‘This Woman’s Work‘ remains one of the most outstanding examples of how Bush’s songwriting has the ability to tell a heart-wrenching story, one which few could ever pull-off.
+What sets the singer apart from her contemporaries is her immaculate voice, and there are few more captivating songs than this one show.
 When you hear it without the instrumentation, Bush’s vocals soar to staggering new heights.

 ‘This Woman’s Work’ was originally written for the Kevin Bacon starring comedy film She’s Having a Baby in 1988 and was later featured on Bush’s 1989 album The Sensual World.
 Astonishingly, the track only peaked at number 25 in the UK singles chart despite being one of Bush’s most intense and ethereal compositions and most of that relies on Bush’s vocal performance.

 ‘This Woman’s Work’ is a stand-out moment from her near faultless sixth-studio album The Sensual Worldand has become one of her most-loved tracks.
 Natasha Khan from Bat For Lashes once described the mercurial nature of the song better than anyone else, “I really thank Kate, because these touchstones like ‘This Woman’s Work’, that kind of song, it’s celebrating everything that’s so wonderful about being a woman, and being nurturing, and intuitive and emotional, and gentle and sensual, and just like really intimate.